Last Updated on September 7, 2023 by Rebecca Lake

 To keep things simple, let’s compare two options: the debt snowball and the debt avalanche.

-The debt snowball method, popularized by Dave Ramsey, advocates paying off debts from the smallest balance to highest.
+The debt snowball method, popularized by Dave Ramsey, advocates paying off debts from the smallest balance to the highest.
 The debt avalanche has you paying down debt from the highest interest rate to the lowest.

 Here’s a simple debt repayment chart so you can see how they stack up side by side.